atulkakrana/helper.github/README.md

 8. Finally, run the pre-processing script using command: `python3 prepro.py`

 ### Output
-Script genrates several output files corresponding to different several pre-processing.
-These files are identified based on their extensions.Below is the list of extensions and files:
+The pre-processing script generates several files at different steps of processing workflow.
+These files are identified on basis of their extensions.
+Below is the list of extensions for all output files along with their descriptions:

 | File Extensions               |  Description                                              |
 |:------------------------------|:----------------------------------------------------------|